Digital image representing Informatica data quality.

 CEO at FirstEigen

-Understanding Data Trust: How to Enhance Data Quality and Trustworthiness with Trusted Data Formats?
+Understanding Data Trust: How to Enhance Data Quality and Trustworthiness With Trusted Data Formats?

 Do you trust the data used by your organization?
 A data trust score measures how much you trust your data and is based on how accurate, up-to-date, and relevant your data is.
 In the end, the data trust score reflects your data’s quality—high-quality data is more trustworthy than low-quality data.